obsidian-tasks-group/obsidian-tasks/docs/Scripting/Task Properties.md

 <!-- placeholder to force blank line after included text --> <!-- endInclude -->

+1. `task.file` is a `TasksFile` object.
+1. You can see the current [TasksFile source code](https://github.com/obsidian-tasks-group/obsidian-tasks/blob/main/src/Scripting/TasksFile.ts), to explore its capabilities.
 1. The presence of `.md` filename extensions is chosen to match the existing conventions in the Tasks filter instructions [[Filters#File Path|path]] and [[Filters#File Name|filename]].